Rapigo/rsgurjar.github.io/_pages/research.md

 <details>
 <summary>Abstract</summary>
 <br>
 We forecast a single time series using a high-dimensional set of predictors.
-When these predictors share common underlying dynamics, an approximate latent factor model provides a powerful characterization of their co-movements \cite{bai2003}.
-These latent factors succinctly summarize the data and can also be used for prediction, alleviating the curse of dimensionality in high-dimensional prediction exercises, see \cite{sw}.
+When these predictors share common underlying dynamics, an approximate latent factor model provides a powerful characterization of their co-movements.
+These latent factors succinctly summarize the data and can also be used for prediction, alleviating the curse of dimensionality in high-dimensional prediction exercises.
 However, forecasting using these latent factors suffers from two potential drawbacks.
 First, not all-pervasive factors among the set of predictors may be relevant, and using all of them can lead to inefficient forecasts.
 The second shortcoming is the assumption of linear dependence of predictors on the underlying factors.
 The first issue can be addressed by using some form of supervision, which leads to omitting irrelevant information.
 The second issue can alleviated by allowing non-linear dependence of predictors on factors.
 We use supervised deep dynamic factor models to learn the non-linear latent factor structure in the data.
 We compare the forecasting performance of our method against the competing approaches in the literature.

 </details>